jbcodeforce/aws-studies/docs/infra/messaging.md

 ### FIFO Queue

 Queue can be set as FIFO to guaranty the order: limited to throughput at 300 msg/s without batching or 3000 msg/s with batching.
 It can also support exactly once delivery.
-While configuring the FIFO queue a paramter can be set to remove duplicate by looking at the content.
+While configuring the FIFO queue a parameter can be set to remove duplicate by looking at the content.
 *The name of the queue has to end with `.fifo`*.

+If we don't use a Group ID, messages are consumed in the order they are sent, with only one consumer.
+But using Group ID we can have as many consumers as there is groups.
+It looks like partition key in kinesis data streams.
+Each consumer will get ordered records.

 ### Sample Code